Julián Gayarre: Voice

 In the decade 1876-1886 the critic, Leone Forti, wrote: "He is a tenor who sings.
 We were no longer accustomed to it, we had forgotten what it was like.
 In addition to this, he is a tenor with a slim physique, whose way of moving and gestures are those of a real man. [...]
 He has the gift of uniting the colours of three different tenors, blending then together to create something uniquely his own."

+Contemporaries called Fernando Valero "little Gayarre", suggesting that their voices were in some way similar, and Jacinto Benavente the playwright stated that Leonid Sobinov's voice was closest to Gayarre's in sound and timbre.